pbz134/Moe-TTS-TurboWarp/README.md

 # Moe-TTS-TurboWarp
-An extension to enable Japanese text-to-speech in TurboWarp using Moe-TTS
+An extension to enable Japanese text-to-speech in TurboWarp using Moe-TTS, coded using Mistral-Large-2411

 [Example usage](https://www.youtube.com/watch?v=cLEs41_uHDw)